 We are a specialty finance company engaged in purchasing and servicing new and used retail automobile contracts originated primarily by franchised automobile dealerships and to a lesser extent by select independent dealers of used automobiles in the United States.
 We serve as an alternative source of financing for dealers, facilitating sales to sub-prime customers, who have limited credit history, low income or past credit problems and who otherwise might not be able to obtain financing from traditional sources.
 We do not currently lend money directly to consumers but, rather, purchase automobile contracts from dealers under several different financing programs.
+In addition to our purchases of installment contracts from dealers, since October 2006 we have purchased an immaterial number of vehicle purchase money loans, evidenced by promissory notes and security agreements.
+A non-affiliated lender originated all such loans directly to vehicle purchasers, and sold the loans to us.
+We plan to begin financing vehicle purchases by direct loans to consumers in 2007, on terms similar to those that we offer through dealers, though without a down payment requirement.
+There can be no assurance as to the extent to which we will in fact make any such loans, nor as to their future performance.
 We are headquartered in Irvine, California and have three additional strategically located servicing branches in Virginia, Florida and Illinois.